sepse/COVAir-Balkans/README.md

 ## First Results
-Not surprisingly, from initial data exploration of overall region we can see the clear seasonality and trend of pollution levels.
+Not surprisingly, from initial data exploration of overall region we can see the clear seasonality and trend of pollution levels due to increased burning of wood and coal for heating during the winter.
+It is particularly interesting to see how different city profiles emerge by looking at baseline air pollution during non-winter months, namely as it addresses other factors that might contribute to air quality (vehicles, industrial activities).
+These results might not point to specific cause of pollution, however it provides us an advantage to better investigate the phenomenon and potentially identify potential culprits that might play a major role.
+For instance, one key takeaway that stands out is the improvement of air quality during the COVID lockdown periods, possibly due to decreased traffic.

 ![airbalkans](https://github.com/sepse/COVAir-Balkans/blob/main/Graphics/balkanair.jpg)

 ![airbalkans](https://github.com/sepse/COVAir-Balkans/blob/main/Graphics/seasonality.jpg)

 For more detailed analysis and graphics, refer to notebooks above.